Henry Koster

 Henry Koster (born Hermann Kosterlitz, May 1, 1905 - September 21, 1988) was a German-born film director.
 He was the husband of actress Peggy Moran.

 Early life

-Koster was born to Jewish parents in Berlin, Germany.
+Koster was born Hermann Kosterlitz on May 1, 1905, in Berlin, Germany, to Jewish parents.
 He was introduced to cinema around the year 1910 when his uncle opened a movie theater in Berlin.
 Koster's mother played the piano to accompany the films, leaving the young boy to occupy himself by watching the films.
 After working initially as a short story writer, Kosterlitz was hired by a Berlin movie company as scenarist, becoming an assistant to director Curtis Bernhardt.
 Bernhardt became sick one day and asked Kosterlitz to take over as director.